Teacup-repo/Teacup/GCP-Sigma-Detection/GCP-Sigma-Detection.md

 This project simulates cloud identity threats in GCP and shows how to detect them using portable Sigma rules across SIEM platforms.

-This shows how to detect suspicious IAM behavior in **Google Cloud Platform (GCP)** using **Sigma-based Detection-as-Code**.
+We will detect suspicious IAM behavior in **Google Cloud Platform (GCP)** using **Sigma-based Detection-as-Code**.
 It focuses on identifying **off-hours service account creation** by analyzing Cloud Audit Logs, tuning detection logic, and versioning everything in GitHub.

 ## 💡 What Is Sigma?